Inspiration What Does the Color Yellow Mean Within Art

 Yellow sunrise over the mountains

-Colours also play specific roles in the Easter tradition.
-What does the colour yellow mean in this season?
+Colors also play specific roles in the Easter tradition.
+What does the color yellow mean in this season?

 WHITE: White signifies purity and grace.